US-led coalition strikes kill pro-regime forces in Syria

 Another US official who spoke to CNN said it was unclear exactly who the pro-regime forces were but that the US is looking into whether Russian contractors operating in the vicinity might have been involved.
 This official added that there is no direct evidence yet that the Russians had fired on the Syrian Democratic Forces facility where the US advisers were located.
 They have not ruled out that Iranian backed-forces might have also been involved in the attack, this official said.

-The coalition "cannot speculate on the exact makeup of the Syrian pro-regime forces who conducted the attack at this time," the US military official said.
+The coalition "cannot speculate on the exact makeup of the Syrian pro-regime forces who conducted the attack at this time," Veale said.

-The US military official said the coalition had informed Russia of the presence of pro-regime forces in the area before the attack via a hotline established as part of the de-confliction line, adding that the coalition had observed a buildup of pro-regime troops over the past week.
+Veale said the coalition had informed Russia of the presence of pro-regime forces in the area before the attack via a hotline established as part of the de-confliction line agreement, adding that the coalition had observed a buildup of pro-regime troops over the past week.

-"Coalition officials were in regular communication with Russian counterparts before, during and after the thwarted (Pro-Regime Forces) attack," the military official said.
+"Coalition officials were in regular communication with Russian counterparts before, during and after the thwarted (Pro-Regime Forces) attack," Veale said.
 "Russian officials assured Coalition officials they would not engage Coalition forces in the vicinity."

-Asked Thursday about the US-led coalition action, Kremlin spokesman Dmitry Peskov referred questions to the Russian Ministry of Defense.
+Russia's Ministry of Defense indicated Thursday that the pro-regime forces had not been coordinating with Russian officials in the area.

+In a statement, the ministry said a "people's militia of the pro-government forces" had come under mortar, rocket and helicopter fire from US-led coalition forces while conducting a "reconnaissance and search operation" near an oil refinery southeast of the town of Salhiyah.

 The US maintains about 2,000 troops in Syria, who mostly work with the over 50,000-strong Syrian Democratic Forces, a mix of Kurdish and Arab fighters who have been the primary US-backed force fighting ISIS in Syria.